damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 ### Pipeline triggers with User permissions

 A new [Pipeline Trigger API](https://docs.gitlab.com/ce/api/pipeline_triggers.html) and UI is now available, which utilize the user level permissions of their creator.
 This enables the token to be used not just for the current project, but also all dependent projects as well.
-The Build Trigger API remains functional however is deprecated and will be removed soon.
+The Build Trigger API remains functional, however it is deprecated and will be removed soon.

 ### CI default `cache` key is now `default`